 Innovative technologies are making workers human+: each person brings a constantly growing set of technological capabilities to the job alongside their own individual knowledge, experience and skillset.

-As companies continue to innovate, they create more jobs and roles that are immersed in technology.
+As companies continue to innovate and integrate technology in the workplace, they create more jobs and roles that are immersed in technology.
 Every job today is becoming a human+ role.
 Every new role created in the future will be human+ from the start.

 This growing collaboration between humans and technology creates new opportunities, but also presents new challenges.
 Today’s enterprises are still optimized for the workforce of the past, leaving a disconnect that stretches across the organization.